ManjiriSDS/The-Spark-Foundation-Internship/README.md

   - Problem Statement : If we feed any new data to this classifier, it would be able to predict the right class accordingly.
   - Here is the solution :
   - Code : https://github.com/ManjiriSDS/The-Spark-Foundation/blob/main/Task%206%20The%20Sparks%20Foundation.ipynb
-  - Recorded Output in Video : https://www.youtube.com/watch?v=ubZ2saIFQj0&t=5s
+  - Recorded Output in a Video : https://www.youtube.com/watch?v=ubZ2saIFQj0&t=5s

 ---------------------------------------------------------------------------------------------------------